twelch/eng-sandbox-base/README.md

 npm run dev
 ```

-* Now open [http://localhost:3000](http://localhost:3000) and it should load the root page.
+* Click the popup to "Open in Browser" and it should load the app.
 Start and complete an assessment.
 * Try making edits to  `app/page.tsx`, `app/assessment/page.tsx`, or `app/actions/assessment.ts`.
 The page auto-updates as you save changes.
 * Make sure to stop your codespace when you are done.